irisk29/DSPS_HW2/README.md

       "log-path" : "<s3 log bucket path you created earlier>", "jar-path" : "<jar file location path in s3>", "main-class" : "<main class of the jar file>", "num-of-instances" : "<number of instances to use.
-Can be MAX 19>", "key-name" : "<name of the keyPair>"
+Can be MAX 8>", "key-name" : "<name of the keyPair for ec2 instances>" }
-    }
    ```
 5. run TrigramWordPrediction jar using the command `java -jar TrigramWordPrediction.jar`.